 Find out about the survey questionnaires for the new Technology and Engineering Literacy (TEL) Assessment.

-Booklets for upcoming and recent assessments and field tests are available below in PDF format .
-When the size of a booklet is especially large, the PDF is broken into pieces to make it easier to download it.
+Sample Question booklets for upcoming and recent assessments and field tests are available below in PDF format .
+When the size of a booklet is especially large, the PDF is broken into pieces to make it easier to download.
 Note that prior to 2006, Sample Questions booklets were referred to as "demonstration booklets."
 Beginning with the 2006 assessments—civics, economics, and U.S. history—the booklets are referred to as Sample Questions booklets.

 |2013||mathematics in Puerto Rico at grades 4 and 8 (2.1 MB)|